 Margs on the Move

 South of Summit is ratcheting Taco Tuesday up a notch!
-Every Tuesday, tacos at the Brookside eatery are just $2.50 all day long.
+Every Tuesday, tacos at the Waldo eatery are just $2.50 all day long.
 Guests taking their tacos to go can wash them down with SOS’s house margaritas.
 The quart of carryout margaritas is $19.95 and makes four to six margaritas.
 The special is available for both dine-in and carryout orders.

 Paros Estiatorio in Leawood has a unique Greek spin on their to-go libations.
 Their 16 ounce, shake-and-pour bottles serve three to four people.
 May we suggest The Med, a concoction of Skinos Mastiha, basil, sugar, lemon juice, soda water, and cucumber?
 We’re also fans of their Santorini, featuring Ketel One, Orangecello, sparkling rosé and lemon.
 Another crowd favorite is Persephone’s Dream with Dobel Reposado, pomegranate, rosemary, and lime juice.